mendix/docs/content/developerportal/index.md

 The Developer Portal also offers open, well-defined APIs, enabling third-party developers to integrate their own widgets and plugins.
 For more information, see [API Documentation](/apidocs-mxsdk/apidocs/).

-You can go to any part of the Developer Portal using the menu items in the header:
+You can navigate the menu items in the header:

 ![](attachments/header.jpg)